michelreifenrath/inventree_order_calculator_streamlit/README.md

 ## Features

 - Connects to a specified InvenTree instance using API credentials.
-- Allows users to define a list of target assembly parts and their desired quantities via the web interface.
+- Allows users to select target parts from a predefined InvenTree category (currently Category 191) using a dropdown menu in the sidebar.
+- Users can define the desired quantity for each selected part.
+- Multiple parts can be added to the list.
 - Recursively calculates the total required quantity for each base component based on the BOMs of the target assemblies.
 - Fetches current stock levels for base components from InvenTree.
 - Displays a table listing the parts that need to be ordered (required quantity > stock quantity).